Veteran MBA Applicants Need These School Research Tips

 Another sign of a military-friendly school is whether it hosts MBA admissions events or offers targeted application advice for veteran MBA applicants.
 To get started, you can:

 The Fertitta program at NYU Stern School of Business gets high marks for its comprehensive support of military veterans.
-In a recent post about his experience on the school’s MBA admissions blog, veteran Benjamin Davies says, “From the outside looking in, I thought the Fertitta program was too good to be true.”
+In a post about his experience on the school’s MBA admissions blog, veteran Benjamin Davies says, “From the outside looking in, I thought the Fertitta program was too good to be true.”

 “NYU Stern truly stood out in the way that it supported its veterans in such meaningful ways.
 The program deliberately bridged the gaps that most veterans inherently have when transitioning to corporate America.